xsnpdngv/dotfiles/README.md

-# Personal settings
+# Personal profile settings

-Basic configuration files for convenient terminal and Vim usage.
+Continuously changing configuration files for convenient terminal and Vim usage.
 Beyond the following feauture listings, each file has extensive comments on settings.

 ## .bashrc

-Default `.bashrc` file with some additions:
+Default `.bashrc` file with additions to set:

-- Fancy color prompt with Git branch indication in it
+- Fancy color prompt with Git branch indication
 - Vim as default visual editor
 - Vi editing mode for the command line
-- `PATH` includes `.`, `~/bin` and `~/.local/bin`
+- `$PATH` to include `.`, `~/bin` and `~/.local/bin`
-- `INCLUDE` and `LIB` environment variables set to `~/include` and `~/lib` accordingly
+- `$INCLUDE` and `$LIB` to `~/include` and `~/lib` accordingly
 - `LIB` to complete `LD_LIBRARY_PATH`, so shared libraries here will be found
-- Set locale to `en_US.UTF-8`
+- Locale to `en_US.UTF-8`

 ## .bash_profile

 Includes `.bashrc` to have everything in one place for either terminal or X11 use.

 ## .vimrc

 - Improved search
+- Filetype based
-- Syntax highlighting
+    - syntax highlighting
-- Filetype based automatic indentation
+    - Automatic indentation
-- Unix file type as default
+- Unix file format
-- No swap file usage
 - UTF-8 encoding
+- No swap file
-- Text width definition
+- Text width preset
 - Overlength indication
-- Usage of 4 spaces as tabs
+- 4 spaces for tabs
 - One key paste-toggling
 - Cursor position restoration
-- Switchable indication for tabs and trailing spaces
+- Indication for tabs and trailing spaces
-- Clipboard usage as default register
+- X11 clipboard for copy-pasting
 - Mouse enablement even in terminal
-- Plugin handling (Pathogen)
+- Plugin autoloading (Pathogen)
+- Colorscheme setting (Molokai)

 ### Mappings